 Broaden your culinary horizons

 Take some of your most loved meals and see if you can make them vegetarian!
-Stir Fry, pasta, curry, and even pizza can all be awesome without the meat.
+Stir Fry, pastas, curries, and even pizza can all be delicious, without the meat.
 Our advice is to make sure you don’t skimp on flavour using herbs and spices.
-If you’re not sure where to start, check out our range of vegetarian & vegan options – with meals like Cauliflower & Chickpea Curry with Basmati Rice, even the carnivores in your life will be happy.
+If you’re not sure where to start, check out our range of vegetarian & vegan options – with meals like Indian Vegetable Curry with Basmati Rice, even the meat-lovers in your life will be happy.

 With more & more brilliant plant-based meals and recipes out there, it’s easier than ever to try going plant-based in some way.
 Get creative, adventurous and try something new!